awsandy/fargate-demo1/README.md

 $ fargate lb alias fgdemo1 fgdemo1.andyt.work --region eu-west-1
 ```

-After the DNS records propegate you ca]
-n hit https://fgdemo1.andyt.work  without any security alerts in the browser as the certificate will then match the service name.
+After the DNS records propegate you can visit https://fgdemo1.andyt.work  without any security alerts in the browser as the certificate will then match the service name.